 We had some good times here at Honiton.
-People as well, so we had to go to another camp called reason being that two of my brothers got a job in Bristol in a small village called Thornbury outside Bristol.
-There was a job plus a council house, but our council house was not ready so we had to go From there, once the council house was ready we moved to Thornbury and I still have some very good memories of Thornbury.
+People were so good.
+When I left the camp, I was still 17.
+Obviously we left at the end of January, the camp was closing in February so we were one of the last families to leave, and there were a few families left as well, so we had to go to another camp called Doniford camp in Watchett, in Somerset.
+The reason being that two of my brothers got a job in Bristol in a small village called Thornbury outside Bristol.
+There was a job plus a council house, but our council house was not ready so we had to go to Doniford for about four weeks, I think it was.
+From there, once the council house was ready we moved to Thornbury and I still have some very good memories of Thornbury.
 We left Thornbury, we lived about three, four miles from Thornbury but we still lot of people there, and again the country did wonders for us lot.